patrickbwarren/qgis-survex-import/README.md

 latitudes and longitudes into Google Maps!

-Elsewhere in the world, or for that matter in the UK as well, the UTM system offers a convenient metric CRS for embedding cave survey data.
+Elsewhere in the world, or for that matter in the UK as well, the UTM system offers a convenient metric SRS for embedding cave survey data.
 Typically one fixes the entrance coordinates as the numeric part of the UTM position, making a note of the UTM grid zone.
 Online converters from WGS84 latitude and longitude to UTM or back are easily